javalite/site-content/src/activeweb/testing.md

 > This line reads: Send GET request to `HomeController`, action `index`.

 There are other methods for sending different HTTP methods:

 * `post(action)`
 * `put(action)`
 * `delete(action)`

+Here ActiveWeb expects the following conventions:

+1. Controller name is deducted from the spec name, which leads it to search `app.controllers.HelloController` in this case.
+2. Methods `get("action_name")`, `post("action_name")` will translate to invoking corresponding actions in controller.
+ Refer to [Routing](routing) for definitions  of actions and action methods.
+3. HTTP GET method will be simulated for controller.

 ## Sending parameters with HTTP requests